Former Head Coach 25 Years 1973-97

 AT A GLANCE

-Arguably the greatest golfer in Michigan State history ...
-Michigan State's career scoring average leader (75.29) ...
-Owns the top-two single-season scoring marks in program history, including a 74.10 average her senior season ...
-Has four of the top-seven low 54-hole scores in school history ...
-The ninth Spartan women's golf All-American ...
+Finished her career as Michigan State's career scoring average leader (75.29) and currently ranks third in the school record book ...
+Her 74.09 average her senior season set a school single-season record (currently ranks fifth) ...
+Became the ninth Spartan women's golf All-American ...
 A three-time First Team All-Big Ten selection ...
 A two-time George Alderton Female Athlete of the Year award winner ...
-Has four career wins, which is sixth best in school history.
+Had four career wins, which is sixth best in school history.

 2007-08 - SENIOR